Troy Patton: San Diego Padres

 On May 24, 2014, the Orioles traded Patton to the San Diego Padres in exchange for Nick Hundley and cash considerations.
 He was designated for assignment on September 2, 2014.
 Patton elected free agency in October 2014.

 On November 5, 2014 he received an 80-game suspension for his third violation of MLB drug policy for amphetamine use.

 Kansas City Royals

-On April 4, 2015 he signed a minor league deal with the Kansas City Royals.
-On April 9, 2015 he was assigned to AAA Omaha Storm Chasers.
-On July 4, he was activated by the Storm Chasers upon the completion of his 80-game suspension.
+On April 4, 2015 Patton signed a minor league deal with the Kansas City Royals.
+He was assigned to the Triple-A Omaha Storm Chasers to begin the year.
+On July 4, Patton was activated by the Storm Chasers upon the completion of his 80-game suspension.
+He made 20 appearances for Omaha on the year, registering a 2.37 ERA with 25 strikeouts in 30.1 innings pitched.
+Patton elected free agency following the season on November 6.

 Miami Marlins

-On December 21, 2015, Patton signed a minor league deal with the Miami Marlins.

-On February 23, 2016, Patton was released by the Marlins because he was suspended for 80 games following his third positive test for an amphetamine.
+On December 21, 2015, Patton signed a minor league contract with the Miami Marlins.
+On February 23, 2016, Patton was released by the Marlins.